Provismet/CombatPlus-Core/README.md

 This mod makes no changes to the vanilla game, it only provides hooks, interfaces, and implementations for other mods to add their content.

 ## API
-- Adds two interfaces for weapons:
+- Adds new interfaces for items:
   - `MeleeWeapon`
   - `DualWeapon`
+  - `BlockingItem`
-- Adds two item tags for item types:
+- Adds new components for items:
   - `combat-plus:melee_weapon`
+  - `combat-plus:cooldown_group`
+  - `combat-plus:max_use_time`
+- Adds new item tags for item types:
+  - `combat-plus:melee_weapon`
   - `combat-plus:dual_weapon`
-- Adds one item tag for mechanics:
-  - `combat-plus:breaks_shields`
-- Added eight item tags for enchantments
+- Added new item tags for enchantments
   - `combat-plus:enchantable/aspect`
   - `combat-plus:enchantable/aspect_primary`
   - `combat-plus:enchantable/damage`